-Nathalie is one out of the millions of young people who have found their lives rattled by the recent spread of the COVID-19 virus.
-In the space of a few weeks, everything she knew for certain has changed, and she feels like she’s now living in an alternate reality.
+Nathalie is one out of the millions of young people who found their lives rattled by the pandemic.
+In the space of a few weeks, everything she knew for certain changed.

 “I’ve seen people around me get quarantined because they showed symptoms, and I’ve also seen people fighting in stores over basic items that we all used to ignore before the outbreak,” she says.
 “My job has gone remote, and I’ve heard rumors that we might soon get laid off if the virus isn’t contained soon.
 My anxiety about all this is so bad, and the fact that no one knows when it’s going to be over makes everything feel a lot worse.”

 Everyone shares similar sentiments these days, but millennials around the world have had to look on as their future becomes more tentative than ever before.
-Millennials make up a greater part of the population who live in rentals, work numerous jobs to make ends meet, strive to pay student loans, and many of them have no one to turn to when these issues become too stressful to deal with alone.
+Millennials may live in rentals, work numerous jobs to make ends meet, strive to pay student loans, and many of them have no one to turn to when these issues become too stressful to deal with alone.
 Coupled with things like the recent pandemic and climate anxiety, it’s not hard to see that millennials have experienced a great deal of economic, political, and social upheaval in their lifetimes.

 While every generation tends to believe that they lived through the hardest times, the spike in anxiety levels among millennials shows that they are indeed going through more periods of stress than generations before them.
-The American Psychological Association reports that 12 percent of millennials have officially been diagnosed with an anxiety disorder—almost twice the percentage of boomers who have been similarly diagnosed.
-The Blue Cross Blue Shield Association also released a report in 2018 that showed that diagnoses of mental illness had risen dramatically by 33 percent since 2013, and millennials make up 47 percent of that figure.
+The Blue Cross Blue Shield Association released a report in 2018 showing that diagnoses of mental illness had risen dramatically by 33 percent for the general population since 2013 and as high as 47% for millennials.

 Millennials have seen two major economic collapses, higher rates of divorce among their parents, a skyrocketing student loan crisis and a widening gap between the rich and the poor.